rhavens/Portfolio/README.md

-Current Work in progress
+Current Work in progress.
 Teaching myself HTML / CSS / Javascript and applying it to a portfolio website.
 Classwork halting progress at the moment